jaypeeds/tweetable-code-in-apl/diamond.md

 * Go to http://tryapl.org
 * Copy and paste the above code to see the result
+* Despite the cryptic notation, APL code can very easily be read as an English phrase.
+Because of its unusual precedence order, from right to left:
+** 2 x 1 + 1 is 4

+it is easy to build code by extending progressively from the left end.

 * APL on the desktop:
 ** GNU APL has been used to test this code.
 ** DyalogAPL has a free community version for Windows.